matrixbytes/Obfussor/android/BUILD_TESTS.md

 ## 3. (Optional) Install APK on Device/Emulator

-If you have ADB installed and a device/emulator running, you can install the APK:
+If you have ADB installed and a device/emulator running, you can install the APK from the repository root:

 ```sh
 adb install -r android/app/build/outputs/apk/debug/app-debug.apk